 Follow the prompts to bring your unsubsidized loan gross total down to the amount on you semester bill 1.051%, or to another amount you choose.
 Ensure that you get a confirmation message for your request.

 and your Bills

-page to verify the change you requested.You have 30 businiess days from the date your loan disburses to decrease your loan on eLion (if you have not completed your registration) or request a return of loan funds through the Office of the Bursar (if you have completed your registration.)
+page to verify the change you requested.You have 30 days from the date your loan disburses to decrease your loan on eLion (if you have not completed your registration) or request a return of loan funds through the Office of the Bursar (if you have completed your registration.)

-If you do not decrease your loan amount within 30 days, you will receive a loan for your full allotment that semester.
-Note:
+If you do not decrease your loan amount within 30 days, the full loan allotment is awarded that semester.
+Note

-students may only make one loan decrease request on eLion per semester.
-Subsequent adjustments must be requested by email.
-See the FAQ
+: students may only make one loan decrease request on eLion per semester.
+Subsequent adjustments must be requested by email to email@example.com

-d) Sign the Master Promissory Note for the Grad Plus Loan (see your Student Aid Summary checklist for directions)
+e) Sign the Master Promissory Note for the Grad Plus Loan (see your Student Aid Summary Checklist

 Complete your registration (pay your bill using your loan).

-Once your loan is in place, complete your registration or confirm your attendance “without a payment” on the Bursar/Tuition/Bills
+from the Financial menu.
+Once your loan is in place, complete your registration or confirm your attendance "without a payment."

-page on eLion.
 Wait for a confirmation message.
-Select Refunds Information
+Click "View Transaction History

 for details on how excess loan funds will be disbursed.